Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 "e86a64.fffe.f43c5b"
 ```

 We can now conclude that our PTP architecture is setup correctly.
+Our Linux
+host is the acting PTP grandmaster.
+The Ouster is a PTP slave and acknowledges
-We now focus
+that our Linux host is its PTP master.
+We now focus on tuning the
-on tuning the synchronization of the clocks.
+synchronization of the clocks.

 Tuning the PTP clock sync between the host and LiDAR